Idontlikerestrictions/NoScreenTime/README.md

-# NoScreenTime
-#.mobileconfig for disabling screen time on IOS
+ NoScreenTime - a .mobileconfig file for disabling screen time on IOS

-#Device MUST be supervised (use nugget or cowabunga lite)
+*Device MUST be supervised (use nugget or cowabunga lite)*

-#Block apps config is for personal use (stops installing certain apps)
+All the other config files in there are just for personal use.